Anarchism: Info Page

 Influential figures

-- in the anarchist movement and development of anarchist concepts
+- in the anarchist movement or development of anarchist concepts

 Pyotr Alexeyevich Kropotkin

 Kropotkin was many things: revolutionary, naturalist, sociologist, theorist.
 But one thing much more than all this, he was one of the most important anarchists of the 19th and 20th centuries and the central theorist of anarchist communism.
-As the son of a noble family, he grew up in the Russian Empire in well-protected circumstances and, after being trained in the corps of pages, was transferred to Siberia in order to lay the foundation for his natural and sociological research there.
+As the son of a privileged family, he grew up in the Russian Empire in well-protected circumstances and, after being trained in the page corps, was transferred to Siberia in order to lay the foundation for his natural and sociological research.
 There he also came into contact with Proudhon's theories and decided against a promising career in science and the Russian upper class.
-Persecuted, expelled and imprisoned in Russia, Switzerland and France, he fought especially in the Jura together with the watchmakers there as part of the Jura Federation.
+He was persecuted, expelled and imprisoned in Russia, Switzerland and France, he fought especially in the Jura as part of the Jura Federation.
 In England he finally wrote a large part of his works and developed both the theories of mutual aid and anarcho-communism.At the end of his life he returned to Russia in 1917 and was enthusiastic about the developments of the October Revolution.
 Nonetheless, he was a major critic of the authoritarian policies of the developing Soviet state.
 He left us not only an extensive theoretical work, but also an unshakable positive view of both our natural prehistory and the possibility of a future solidary and truly humane society!

 Errico Malatesta